TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 48/Psalms 48.4.md

 ---

-For, lo, the kings assembled themselves, They passed by together.
+For, behold, the kings assembled themselves, they passed by together.